 Continue reading “Closing the Loop With Youth Ministry”

 I hate to be the bearer of bad news, but if you are a pastor in your late 40’s, your opinion of a website aimed at an early 20’s audience really does not matter.
 Well now that the awkward part of this article is over, I will move on to what really counts; and that is if your church website is meeting the established business goals.
 In this article I will explore different ways the decision makers can provide good feedback and shape a great experience for your target audience.

 Continue reading “Your Opinion Really Does Not Matter”

-Newsflash: you do not need to be young to work in technology.
+Newsflash: you do not need to be young to work with technology.
 Basic computer skills and a can-do attitude can put nearly anyone in charge of the daily maintenance of your church’s website.
 Here are some tips and encouragement to get volunteers of any age involved and engaged.